enonic/old-xp-doc/doc/developer/site/content-types/base-types.rst

 * allow-child-content: true

-The unstructured content type is a special content type that permits the creation of any property or structure - without actually defining it first.
+The unstructured content type is a special content type that permits the creation of any property or structure without actually defining it first.
+This is convenient for user generated content from forms on a site.

 ..
 CAUTION::

-  There is currently no UI for unstructured content so they will appear as empty from the admin console.
+  There is currently no UI for unstructured content so they will appear empty in the admin console.
+However, a custom page template that supports base:unstructured may easily be created to show name/value pairs.